Delayed Cord Clamping: Benefits, Timing & What Parents Should Ask

 Benefits of Delayed Cord Clamping

-If your baby is preterm, delayed clamping can also reduce serious complications such as intraventricular hemorrhage and necrotizing enterocolitis.
+If your baby is preterm, delayed clamping may also reduce serious complications.
+These may include intraventricular hemorrhage and necrotizing enterocolitis.

 Better Iron Stores